all-ride/ride-web-template-smarty-cms/README.md

 ### content

-Returns the URL of a content object or the full content object when requested in a variable.
+Returns the URL of a content object or the full Content instance when requested in a variable.

 | Parameter | Type | Description |
 | --- | --- | --- |